isomerpages/sndgo-corp/_community/Events/Smart Nation Grandparents Day.md

 insert artwork for this

 📢 Redeem an exclusive Smart Nation tote bag* filled with cool swag such as digital luggage scale, 3-in-1 phone charger-fan-flashlight and more!<br>
-📢   Bring your grandparents and grandchildren to enjoy free croissants*!
-What’s more, complete our survey and receive a special 25% discount voucher* from Café Brera!<br>
+📢   Bring your grandparents and grandchildren to enjoy free croissants!
+What’s more, complete our survey and receive a special 25% discount voucher from Café Brera!<br>
 *T&amp;Cs apply, while stocks last*<br>
 📢 Event participants can enjoy FREE admission to all exhibitions at the National Museum.